tim-smart/livestore/contributor-docs/rfcs/0002-commands.md

 - We shouldn't be able to read the DB in materializer (it breaks determinism)?
 - Preserve atomicity of event commits across the network?

-### Alternative D: Client-Side Authoritative Events

-In this approach, clients generate authoritative events that are immediately committed to the event log.
-These events aren't ever discarded, even if they later conflict with events from other clients.
-Instead, compensating events are generated to resolve conflicts.

-Good use case: imagine a hospital where a doctor prescribes a medication.
-The doctor records the prescription as a `MedicationPrescribed` event in their computer.
-Later on, the app syncs with the server and sees that the medication does not interact well with another medication previously prescribed to the patient by another doctor.

-We don't want to lose the information that the medication was prescribed.

 #### Benefits